theQRL/docs.theqrl.org/_docs/developers/privateNetwork.md

 tags: developers
 ---

 Setting up a QRL private network will allow a developer the ability to test out transacting on the QRL network without the risk of testing with real QRL.
-This is intedned to help the development and advancement of external systems.
+This is intendned to help the development and advancement of external systems.

 This documentation assumes that you have already followed the [QRL node installation instructions](https://docs.theqrl.org/node/QRLnode/)